yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * `De facto` means "in fact".
 * `Ante meridiem / Post meridiem` translates to "Before midday / after midday".
 We nowadays use `am` and `pm` in clocks.
 * `AD` stands for "Anno Domini" and translates to "In the Year of the Lord".
 We nowadays use it to refer to specific dates/years.
 Used alongside `BC` which stands for "Before Christ".
 In recent years, some have proposed using "BCE" ("Before Common Era") and "CE" ("Common Era") instead of BC and AD to make the system more inclusive and to avoid religious connotations).
+* `Eo Ipso` or **Ipso Facto** translates to "by the fact itself".
+It's a substitution for "therefore".
+Example sentance: "If everyone in the office is sick, there is ipso facto a virus going around"
+  * An **'ipso facto' clause** is a contractual provision that triggers a right to terminate or modify the operation of a contract simply because the counterparty becomes insolvent or specified insolvency related events occur affecting the counterparty, even if there has been no breach of the contract.
+* `ibid` stands for `ibidem` which translate to  "in the same place" or "the same as above" (roughtly "the aforementioned").
+It is an abbreviation used in citations to direct the reader to a source that was previously cited.

 Legal phrases:
 * `ex rel` stands for `ex relatione` and means  "on behalf of", "for the use of", "on the relation of" and similar expressions. (legal terminology)